Skip to main content

 Query start

-By sending an HTTP POST request, the query is started.
+The DQL query is started by sending an HTTP POST request.
 The query and all corresponding parameters are part of the request body in JSON.
-The response will contain a request-token as a query identifier for the following requests.
+For the following requests, you have to include the request-token as query parameter to reference the started query.

 Polling and long polling

 You can use request-token to poll queries.
-The response for a polling request contains the status of the query.
+The response to a polling request contains the query's status.

 Long polling

-Starting a query and polling offer the possibility to specify a request-timeout.
+Starting a query and polling offers the possibility of specifying a request-timeout.
 If the final result or a preview is available before the specified timeout, the API returns the response; otherwise, it returns the state of the query.

 Preview

 It's possible to enable previews with the initial request.
-Following polling responses will contain new previews, if available.
+The following polling responses will contain new previews if they're available.
 A new preview will always be whole, not as a delta to any previous preview.

 You can cancel a query using the request-token from the response to the initial request.
-If the query has finished, you'll get the final result as a response to the cancel request.
+If the query finishes, you'll get the final result as a response to the cancellation request.
 Otherwise, Grail will stop the execution of the query and discard the result.

 Metadata